Balamand declaration

 Uniatism, method of union of the past, and the present search for full communion (l'uniatisme, méthode d'union du passé, et la recherche actuelle de la pleine communion), also known as the Balamand declaration and the Balamand document, is a 1993 report written by the Joint International Commission for Theological Dialogue Between the Catholic Church and the Orthodox Church during its 7th plenary session at University of Balamand's Balamand School of Theology in Lebanon.
 (Note: The report contains unofficial suggestions of the commission, "until the competent organs of the Catholic Church and of the Orthodox Churches express their judgement in regard to it.")
-The report discusses ecclesiological principles and suggests practical rules for both the Catholic Church and the Eastern Orthodox Churches to implement about improving relations by reciprocally avoiding interfering in each other's Churches and not using history in a polemical manner.
-According to Cardinal Edward Cassidy, the report contains three principles: that individuals have the freedom to follow their conscience, that Eastern Catholic Churches have the right to exist, and that uniatism is not the current method of full communion; and two conclusions: that the Catholic Church and the Eastern Orthodox Churches are "Sister Churches" and that rebaptism should be avoided.
+The report discusses ecclesiological principles and suggests practical rules for both the Catholic Church and the Eastern Orthodox Church to implement about improving relations by reciprocally avoiding interfering in each other's Churches and not using history in a polemical manner.
+According to Cardinal Edward Cassidy, the report contains three principles: that individuals have the freedom to follow their conscience, that Eastern Catholic Churches have the right to exist, and that uniatism is not the current method of full communion; and two conclusions: that the Catholic Church and the Eastern Orthodox churches are "sister churches" and that rebaptism should be avoided.
 The Eastern Catholics rejected the report "because it seemed to imply they should never have existed in the first place" while the Eastern Orthodox rejected it because it did not call for the abolition of the Eastern Catholic Churches.
 (Note: According to Aidan Nichols, in Rome and the Eastern Churches, in 1995, Ecumenical Patriarch Bartholomew I of Constantinople addressed John Paul II about the Eastern Catholic Churches "in words so extraordinary that the Vatican 'newspaper of record', L'Osservatore Romano, found it more judicious not to publish them."
 Bartholomew I rejected that the Eastern Catholic Churches were Churches but were irregular communities that should be subject to an Orthodox Church.)